Skip to Content

 Rising Farmland Values: Causes and Cautions

-On November 15, 2011, the Federal Reserve Bank of Chicago held a conference to explore the factors contributing to large increases in agricultural land values and cash rental rates in the Midwest.
+On November 15, 2011, the Federal Reserve Bank of Chicago held a conference that explored the factors contributing to large increases in agricultural land values and cash rental rates in the Midwest.
 Farmland values increased 16 percent from a year ago in the first quarter of 2011; 2011 cash rents for farmland increased 16 percent as well.
-At the conference, experts from academia, industry and policy institutions will present research on the causes of rapid increases in agricultural land values and cash rents, as well as their interrelationship.
-The goals of the conference include analyzing demographic and geographical characteristics of Midwest farmland ownership; understanding the dynamics of farmland valuations; assessing the risks facing agriculture and the banking industry from rising farmland values; and discussing policy implications for agricultural lending stemming from current farmland trends.
-Check back in the near future for additional details.
+At the conference, experts from academia, industry and policy institutions presented research on the causes of rapid increases in agricultural land values and cash rents, as well as their interrelationship.
+The goals of the conference included analyzing demographic and geographical characteristics of Midwest farmland ownership; understanding the dynamics of farmland valuations; assessing the risks facing agriculture and the banking industry from rising farmland values; and discussing policy implications for agricultural lending stemming from current farmland trends.

 8:00 AM